Emoliente – the medicine of the Peruvian Streets

 Winter in the Andes can be cold, no doubt about it.
 How do you warm up when it gets too much?
-Well, I’ve got an answer.
-It’s called emoliente–a Peruvian tea and a medicinal beverage prepared with various herbs.
+The answer is emoliente – a Peruvian tea and a medicinal beverage prepared with various herbs.
 It’s both healthy and cost-effective.
-One glass costs only 1 sol, including what we call “yapa,” which is a little bit extra.
+One glass costs only 1 sol, including what we call “yapa”, which is a little bit extra.

 Where can you find emoliente?

 Emoliente is famous across Peru, served from mobile carts which appear without fail on street corners around 6 pm like mushrooms after the rain.
-Just go for a stroll and you’re sure to come across one of the tell-tale carts stocked with bottles of colourful liquids, like the ones you can see below.
+Just go for a stroll and you’re sure to come across one of the tell-tale carts stocked with bottles of colourful liquids.

 The vendor will ask if you’d like it hot or warm, and within moments they’ll have whipped up your drink.

 This “magical” tea contains a variety of plants and herbs.
 Moreover, if you’re having health problems, you can explain your symptoms to the vendor and they’ll prepare the most appropriate blend to address your issue.
 Every bottle or tub contains a different herbal liquid, many of them sourced from the amazon rainforest.

 The most common plants which are used in emoliente are: